taku-n/taku-n.github.io/content/posts/vrchat.md

 ### Initial Setup and Test

-Create a new Unity project.
-Import VRCSDK3-AVATAR by "Assets -> Import Package -> Custom Package...".
+Open "VRChat Creator Companion".
+Press "New".
+Press "Avatar".
+Set the place and press "Create".
+Press "Open Project".
+Save the scene as "scene.unity" in "Assets" directory.
 Import VRCQuestTools.
 Import lilToon.
 Import an avatar.
 Put *.unity of the avatar into Hierarchy.
-Copy the avatar from its scene to "Sample Scene".
+Move the avatar from its scene to "scene".
 Rename the avatar name.
-Delete its scene.
+Delete scenes except "scene".
 Select an avatar in Hierarchy to be converted by VRCQuestTools.
 Convert the avatar by VRCQuestTools by "VRCQuestTools -> Convert Avatar for Quest".
 Choose a directory to save a converted avatar. e.g. Assets/KRT/QuestAvatars/